aaedmusa/Capstan-Drive/README.md

 # Capstan-Drive
 A capstan drive is a rope-driven speed reducer that is cheap, has low backlash, low inertia, low noise, and high torque transparency.
-When it comes to building robots these benfits are quite important.
+When it comes to building robots these benefits are quite important.
 This test stand has the following features:
 -Fully 3D printed

 -Weighs 852g